bjatkin/minesweeper/README.md

 # TODO
 ## features
+  - [ ] warn the player when they are going to destroy a saved game
+  - [ ] prevent a player from loading an empty game
+  - [ ] add a save game functionality
+  - [ ] add some load game functionality
   - [ ] refactor/ clean up the code so it's easier to work with
   - [ ] make transitions from game to world map a little less jerky (maybe a wipe?, or level itesm drow into the scean?)
   - [ ] add a full screen mode (look into the layout options that ebiten provides)
-  - [ ] add a save game functionality
-  - [ ] add some load game functionality
   - [ ] limit the number of a specific power up that you can bring into a map
   - [x] play an animation showing when you unlock powerups
   - [x] make power up's unlockable